mggg/GerryChain/docs/user/quickstart.rst

 the perimeter of the district.

 Under the hood, these attributes are computed by "updater" functions.
-The user can pass their own ``updaters`` dictionary when instantiating a partition, and the values will be accessible by key using the same syntax as the ``perimeter`` attribute above.
+The user can pass their own ``updaters`` dictionary when instantiating a partition, and the values will be accessible using the same dictionary-like syntax as the ``perimeter`` attribute above.
 For more details, see :mod:`gerrychain.updaters`.

 ..
 TODO: Elections